-The provision on regularization of employment in the private sector has encouraged mechanisms of employment that have promoted shorter terms of employment for a lot of workers rather than more secure employment.
+The provision on regularization of employment in the private sector has encouraged mechanisms of employment that promoted shorter terms of employment for a lot of workers rather than more secure employment.
 The penalties of regular employment to a firm are not only the sudden jump of the unit cost of labor since regular employment has a lot of benefits compared to temporary employment.
 It has also brought rigidity in the employer-employee relationships.
 The employer is now much restricted in disciplining the worker because of the legal guarantees of regular employment.
 In theory, the guarantee to discipline the worker is there.
 But in practice, it hardly happens, given the known cases of how difficult it is to terminate regular employees.

-The unit cost of labor and the flexibility with which the employer can extract discipline from the employee are major determinants of employment within enterprises.
-In the Philippines, the series of welfare legislation over time has made the cost of a regular employee in the firm grow out of line with market realities because many workers are available to work at far lower wage rates.
+The unit cost of labor and the flexibility with which the employer can extract discipline from the employee are major determinants of the employment within enterprises.
+In many ways, this is what happened to Philippine labor.
+The series of welfare legislation over time has made the cost of a regular employee in the firm grow out of line with market realities because many workers are available to work at far lower rates of wage.

 The regular employee enjoys many entitlements that represent costs to the firm beyond the calculation of the regular wage as provided in the labor laws.
 In the presence of companies with very progressive labor policies, these benefits could represent substantial cost adjustments.
-Among foreign direct investors, one of the aspects that they bring often is the relatively good system of a company wage policy inherited from their home offices.
+Among foreign direct investors, one of the aspects that they bring often is the relatively good system of company wage policy inherited from their home offices.
 When they are required to provide regular employment after a short term of employment, these companies are put in a situation of calculating a much higher wage bill than would be easily calculated from market conditions.
 It reduces the attractiveness of labor in the country from the viewpoint of wage calculation.

 Depending on the nature and history of the company, such benefits could range from 10 percent to 30 percent of the unit cost of the casual laborer who does not receive the same entitlement.
-The benefits going to regular employees begin to escalate in relation to what might be considered the competitive wage rate-the rate at which many laborers are willing to enter employment.
+The benefits benefits once extended to a particular worker cannot be retracted.